Sparse Higher Order \v{C}ech Filtrations: Computation

 \section{Computation}

 We now present an algorithm to construct the discrete sparse \v{C}ech filtration.
 As in the previous sections, let us fix a finite set $P\subseteq\mathbb{R}^d$, an integer $k>0$ and $\epsilon\in(0,1]$.
 Assume that $P=\{p_1,\ldots,p_n\}$ has the indices ordered with respect to the \permut, and that we have computed the corresponding values $\lambda_1,\ldots,\lambda_n$ as discussed in Section~\ref{sec:k-dist_permut}.
-The algorithm outputs the discrete sparse $k$th order \v{C}ech filtration $\{\discretesparse\}_{r\geq 0}$ as a list of simplices with their corresponding \emph{critical value}, i.e., the smallest parameter value $r$ for which the simplex is part of the filtration.
+The algorithm outputs the discrete sparse $k$th order \v{C}ech filtration $\discretesparsefiltration=\{\discretesparse_r\}_{r\geq 0}$ as a list of simplices with their corresponding \emph{critical value}, i.e., the smallest parameter value $r$ for which the simplex is part of the filtration.
 Note that by definition of the discrete sparse \v{C}ech filtration, every critical value is of the form $(1+\epsilon/3)^z$ for some integer $z$.
+Our algorithm follows the approach and notation of Section~\ref{sec:size_analysis}.